rf-MLquests/facial-emotion-recognition/README.md

 ## Kind of Models Included:

 - Convolutional Neural Network trained from scratch
-- Pre-trained EfficientNet model fine-tuned on the dataset
+- Pre-trained EfficientNet & EfficientNetV2 models fine-tuned on the dataset

 ## TODOs: